SanderMertens/flecs/docs/Quickstart.md

 This document provides a quick overview of the different features and concepts in Flecs with short examples.
 This is a good resource if you're just getting started or just want to get a better idea of what kind of features are available in Flecs!

 ## Building Flecs
-To use Flecs, copy the [flecs.c](https://raw.githubusercontent.com/SanderMertens/flecs/master/flecs.c) and [flecs.h](https://raw.githubusercontent.com/SanderMertens/flecs/master/flecs.h) files from the repository root to your project's source folder.
+To use Flecs, copy the [distr/flecs.c](https://raw.githubusercontent.com/SanderMertens/flecs/master/distr/flecs.c) and [distr/flecs.h](https://raw.githubusercontent.com/SanderMertens/flecs/master/distr/flecs.h) files from the [distr folder](https://raw.githubusercontent.com/SanderMertens/flecs/master/distr) to your project's source folder.
 When building, make sure your build system is setup to do the following:

-- If it is a C++ project, make sure to compile [flecs.c](https://raw.githubusercontent.com/SanderMertens/flecs/master/flecs.c) as C code, for example by using `gcc`/`clang` instead of `g++`/`clang++`.
+- If it is a C++ project, make sure to compile [distr/flecs.c](https://raw.githubusercontent.com/SanderMertens/flecs/master/distr/flecs.c) as C code, for example by using `gcc`/`clang` instead of `g++`/`clang++`.

 - If you are building on Windows and you're not using the Microsoft Visual Studio compiler, make sure to add `-lWs2_32` to **the end(!)** of the linker command.
 The socket API is used for connecting to Flecs explorer.